VincenzoWebDev/quick-cms-demo/README.md

 # Quick-CMS

 Quick-CMS is a content management system (CMS) developed using Laravel, Inertia.js, and React.
 It's designed to be a lightweight, fast, and flexible CMS that allows users to easily manage the content of their website.
+You can see the demo at the link: https://quickcms.altervista.org/

 ## Key Features